 Why should you drink coconut water?

-Most walkers do not strictly need to replenish electrolytes from a normal walk, so you can get by just fine drinking water.
-If you’re doing some intense interval walking, sometimes a boost can help, but you probably still do not need a full bottle of sugar water.
+Most walkers do not strictly need to replenish electrolytes from a normal walk, so you can get by just fine by drinking water during a workout.
+If you’re doing some intense interval walking or walking for more than 1 hour, you may want to add back some electrolytes and a bit of carbs.
+Even then, you probably still do not need a full bottle of sugar water.
 If you’re not a fan of plain water, or if you like an energy boost, coconut water is often a better choice than sports drinks or energy bars.
 Sports drinks were really designed for serious athletes who are sweating up a storm and need immediate energy to perform at their best.
 If you can swap out a 150 calorie sports drink (or especially a soda) for 1 serving of coconut water, you’re saving around 100 calories.
 That may not seem like much, but do this every day and it adds up.
 If you’re doing some intense interval training or taking a brisk walk for a hour, a low-calorie energy boost can sometimes help you perform at your best.

 Coconut water is probably better for you than fruit juices because it’s lower in calories and sugar and contains fiber and other important nutrients.
 Many people like the taste of coconut water, and if you’re able to swap out sugary fruit juices or soda for coconut water you can save a lot of calories.
 If you simply need something besides water with a snack or meal, coconut water is a relatively healthy option.